 Cortina Loop Ride - distance 55km

-Considering the rigours of yesterday, and with a much shorter day ahead of you, you’ll allow ourselves a relaxed start.
+Considering the rigors of yesterday, and with a much shorter day ahead of you, you’ll allow yourself a relaxed start.
 Today’s loop ride takes you gently upwards into the National Park of Ampezzo where we head for the Misurina Lake.
-From the lake you’ll take a detour to see the magnificent Tre Cime di Lavaredo (the Three Peaks of Laverado).
-Its a steep and challenging climb to get the best view but well worth the effort to see this most iconic, dramatic and unmistakable of all Dolomitic landscapes in all of its glory.
+From the lake, you’ll take a detour to see the magnificent Tre Cime di Lavaredo (the Three Peaks of Laverado).
+It's a steep and challenging climb to get the best view but it is well worth the effort to see this most iconic, dramatic, and unmistakable of all Dolomitic landscapes in all of its glory.

 Cortina to Canazei - distance 65km